Investing As A Non-Accredited Investor

 For novice investors:

-When you hear the word investing, images of day traders and wealthy stockbrokers vigorously trading at high stakes probably comes to mind.
+When you hear the word investing, images of day traders and wealthy stockbrokers vigorously trading at high stakes may come to mind.

 But you need to be neither a millionaire nor an expert in the stock market in order to begin investing.
 There are multiple investing avenues for a retail investor: mutual funds, real estate, and direct investing, to name a few.